 Huangxing Plaza (黄兴广场)

-Possibly the most hyped shopping district in Changsha, Huangxing Plaza stretches across three metro stations.
-Shop at the likes of Champion, Adidas, Nike, Anta Sports and a variety of local brands.
+Squeezing in some shopping time in our China itinerary, we visited possibly the most hyped shopping district in Changsha — Huangxing Plaza.
+Stretching across three metro stations, shop at the likes of Champion, Adidas, Nike, Anta Sports and a variety of local brands.

 Find several food halls serving an array of food items from xiaolongxia (baby lobsters, a local specialty), to Blackball-like dessert bowls, to salted egg yolk pastries from BaoshiFu!